zxplay/zxcoder/tech_notes.md

 Building the core
 -----------------

-To build jsspeccy-core.wasm, we run the script generator/gencore.js, which runs a preprocessing pass over the input file generator/core.ts.in, to generate the [AssemblyScript](https://www.assemblyscript.org/) source file build/core.ts.
+To build jsspeccy-core.wasm, we run the script generator/gencore.mjs, which runs a preprocessing pass over the input file generator/core.ts.in, to generate the [AssemblyScript](https://www.assemblyscript.org/) source file build/core.ts.
 This is then passed to the AssemblyScript compiler to produce the final dist/jsspeccy-core.wasm module.

 The preprocessor step serves two purposes: firstly, it allows us to programmatically build the large repetitive `switch` statements that form the Z80 core.
 Secondly, it allows us to use conventional array syntax to access our statically-defined arrays.
 Currently, AssemblyScript does not appear to have any native support for static arrays - any use of array syntax causes it to immediately pull in a `malloc` implementation and a higher-level array construct with bounds checking, all of which is unwanted overhead for our purposes.
-The gencore.js processor rewrites array syntax into direct memory access [`load` / `store` instructions](https://www.assemblyscript.org/stdlib/builtins.html#memory).
+The gencore.mjs processor rewrites array syntax into direct memory access [`load` / `store` instructions](https://www.assemblyscript.org/stdlib/builtins.html#memory).

 All statically-defined arrays are allocated at the start of the module's memory map, from address 0 onward.
 Currently a 512Kb block is allocated for these - if you need more, increase `memoryBase` in asconfig.json.

-The gencore.js preprocessor recognises the following directives:
+The gencore.mjs preprocessor recognises the following directives:

 * `#alloc` - allocates an array of the given size and type.
 For example, if `#alloc frameBuffer[0x6600]: u8` is the first line of the file, then 0x6600 bytes from address 0 will be allocated to an array named `frameBuffer`.
 This will then rewrite subsequent lines as follows:
   * An assignment such as `frameBuffer = [0x00, 0x01, 0x02];` will be rewritten as a sequence of `store<u8>(0, 0x00);`, `store<u8>(1, 0x01);` lines